Templestowe: Development

 The "River Peel" sculpture was installed in 2001, as part of the Manningham City Gateway Sculpture Project.

 Until the expansionism of the 1970s, Templestowe was scarcely populated.
 Additionally, it was then part of the so-called "green belt" of Melbourne and subdivision into less than 20,000 m^{2} (2 hectares) was not possible in many parts of the suburb.

 Transport

+Templestowe is served by many bus routes, serving destinations including the Melbourne central business district to the south-west, Box Hill and Blackburn in the south, and Greensborough in the east.

+In the late 2000s, extensive improvements were made to the bus network serving Templestowe under the SmartBus and its associated Doncaster Area Rapid Transit project.
+Notably, SmartBus 905 (City - The Pines via Templestowe) was introduced to connect Templestowe to the Melbourne CBD.
+This route is one of very few in Melbourne running frequently (every 15 minutes) all-week.

-Templestowe lies between two of Melbourne's suburban rail lines, (the Hurstbridge and Belgrave/Lilydale lines), which hindered the area's development.
-In the 1970s, the Doncaster line was planned by the State Government to run down the middle of the Eastern Freeway, and then veer away from the freeway to run towards the suburb.
+Lying between two of Melbourne's suburban rail lines, (the Hurstbridge and Belgrave/Lilydale lines), the State Government planned a rail line in the 1970s, running down the middle of the Eastern Freeway, and then veering away from the freeway towards Templestowe.
 However, the land acquired for the off-freeway section was sold in the 1980s.

-Suburban development began in earnest in the 1970s and, while there is still no rail service, there is now a bus network operating routes to Melbourne in the west, Box Hill and Blackburn in the south, and Ringwood in the east.
-The service frequency is comparatively poor, with average times of an hour between buses in the off-peak, and few services running after 10pm, although there was some improvement in the late 2000s under the Victorian Government's $1.4 billion "SmartBus" program.

-Following the 2008 Eddington Report into improving east–west travel in the Melbourne area, which included 20 recommendations for the eastern suburban area, the professor of public transport, at Monash University, Graham Currie, gave his support to expanding the bus transit system (eight older vehicles were replaced in 2007) and argued the need for rapid-transit bus lanes throughout the City of Manningham as an alternative to developing light and heavy rail.
-That involves "separate road space so [specialised buses] don't have to wait in traffic or at traffic lights" as a solution to road congestion, without need for the extension of tram route 48 to Doncaster Hill, favoured by the Manningham City Council.